PemaDT/Lunar-zodiac-calculator/README.md

-# Chinese Zodiac Calculator
+# Lunar Zodiac Calculator

-A simple, single-page web application to find your Chinese zodiac animal.
+A simple, single-page web application to find your Lunar zodiac animal.
-This project is a straightforward HTML file that calculates the Chinese zodiac animal associated with a given birth year.
+This project is a straightforward HTML file that calculates the Lunar zodiac animal associated with a given birth year.
 It's designed to be a lightweight, shareable tool that works entirely in the browser.

 ## Features